kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### DidWithVCs
-Represents a structure mapping to a DID (Decentralized Identifier) along with associated Verifiable Credentials.
+Represents a structure mapping to a DID (Decentralized Identifier) along with associated verifiable credentials.

 #### Attributes